gurumojo/text/vitae/clinical.md

  * Quickly recognizes the unspoken, often uncomfortable or shameful, shadow parts present in any given system or group
  * Practices on a continuum of conflict resolution options from calling on, to calling in, to eventually calling out problematic experience
- * Holds firm to contemplative exploration of sensitive topics, continually seeking and affirming consent
+ * Holds firm to confidential and contemplative exploration of sensitive topics, continually seeking and affirming consent
- * Asks the tough questions while suspending disbelief and judgement, listening deeply in search of mutual understanding
  * Polls for resonance with topics relevant to systemic or internalized oppression while helping to make conscious the unconsious
+ * Asks tough questions while suspending disbelief and judgement, listening deeply in search of mutual understanding

 Holds Cognitive Dissonance